How to read a stock forecast — a plain-language guide

 What's the single most important number on a forecast?

-There isn't one — the CI90 band, per-ticker backtest accuracy, model confidence, and position sizing are designed to be read together, not cherry-picked individually.
+There isn't one — the CI90 band, per-ticker backtest accuracy, model confidence, and position sizing are designed to be read together.

 Should I trade on expected growth alone?

-No. Expected growth is the mean of a probability distribution; trading on it alone ignores the spread (CI90 band) and how reliable that band has historically been for the ticker.
+No. Expected growth is the mean of a probability distribution; trading on it alone ignores the spread and how reliable the band has historically been.

 Where do I check if the model's confidence bands are honest?

-The live calibration page publishes real CI90 coverage per horizon against a committed backtest, including the misses.
+The live calibration page publishes real CI90 coverage per horizon against a committed backtest, misses included.

 Educational research only — not investment advice.